 How long will my facelift results last?

 One of the things that I really like about the SMAS technique is that the results last way longer than facelifts of the past.
 Because I address the underlying muscle, your facelift will last for as long as you want.
 Some patients may decide to get a “touch up” down the road depending on their age when they got their first lift.
 It really comes down to personal preference and how aged someone’s skin is at the time of surgery.
+You never want to have a surgical procedure that is pulled so tight that you get your money’s worth that lasts “forever”.
+This is not possible.

 How much younger will I look after a facelift?